oren/oren.github.io/strategy/assesment/README.md

 # Strategy Assesment

-(This page is a 'work in progress' state)
+(This page is in 'work in progress' state)

 To verify you can apply what you learned in the Strategy Workshop, Score the two strategies below: